Bronte Waterfall Walk

 Bronte Waterfall was also a firm favourite with the Bronte children while playing and creating their stories.
 They named it "The Meeting of the Waters".

-The waterfall can be under-whelming for much of the year and only really gives a strong flow at times of heavy rain.
-It's possible to walk to the top of the fall via a small track to the side, though care needs to be taken.
+The Bronte Waterfall can be a little under-whelming for much of the year and only really gives a strong flow of water at times of heavy rain, but you'll love it anyway.

-The Bronte Bridge collapsed during a flash flood in 1989 and was rebuilt the year later.
-Look out for Charlotte's Chair too - for some bizarre reason, you feel compelled to sit on it!
+Look out for Charlotte's Chair.
+For some bizarre reason, you'll feel compelled to sit on it!

 Top of the waterfall

 Bronte Waterfall Walk Map

 The Bronte Waterfall Walk Map shows a popular route from Haworth Main Street to Bronte Waterfall and then back to Haworth via the village of Stanbury.
 Some people prefer to return the same route though, so the choice is yours.

 If you're not visiting the village of Haworth, please park (for free) at Penistone Hill Country Park and simply follow the path across the road - please respect locals by NOT parking anywhere else.

 Zoom in to follow the map!
 In case you are unable to receive a mobile phone signal, please refer to an Ordinance Survey map.
 If you do get a signal, you can check you're on the correct route by opening this map into the Google Maps app.
 You do this by clicking the [ ] icon at the top right corner of the map.